-The world’s smallest autofocus lens mimics the human eye
+The world’s smallest autofocus lens

 The world’s smallest autofocus lens for mobile devices is ready, and Apple and Nokia are among the companies interested in introducing it.
+Christina Benjaminsen wrote this story for Gemini.

 Six years ago a group of research scientist for SINTEF, Scandinavia’s largest research organization, working at MiNaLab in Oslo began throwing around ideas for new energy-saving features which would provide autofocus in small optical systems.